jasonfb/nondestructive_migrations/README.md

 ## Schema-Change Deploys

-1. Compile the assets
+1. Switch OFF preboot feature
+2. Deploy to Heroku
-2. Enable maintenance-mode
+3. Enable maintenance-mode
-3. Launch the new app
-4. Run schema migrations
+4. Run schema migrations  (app reboots)
-5. Reboot the app (force Rails to pick up new schema changes)
-6. Disable maintenance mode
+5. Disable maintenance mode
+6. Run the data migrations
+7. Switch preboot feature back ON

 ## Zero-Downtime deploys (no schema migrations)

-1. Compile the assets
-2. Pre-boot the new app
+(assume preboot is already on)
+1. Deploy to heroku with preboot on
-3. Heroku switches the incoming requests to use the new app
+2. Heroku switches the incoming requests to use the new app
-4. Run data migrations (while new app is up & running)
+3. Run data migrations (while new app is up & running)

+Basically what you want to do is keep Heroku Preboot ON on your app at all times, except when you want to do a schama-change migration. (see https://devcenter.heroku.com/articles/preboot)

+The following example assumes your app is named "yourapp-production" and you have a git origin name for heroku (this is what gets configured in .git/config) of "h-prod" that points to your Heroku Git URL for that app.

+~/.bash_profile

+alias dd-prod="heroku features:disable preboot -a yourapp-production && git checkout master && git pull && git push h-prod master:master && heroku maintenance:on -a yourapp-production && heroku run rake db:migrate -a yourapp-production && heroku maintenance:off -a yourapp-production && heroku run rake data:migrate -a yourapp-production && heroku features:enable preboot -a yourapp-production"

+alias ndd-prod="git checkout master && git pull && git push h-prod master:master && heroku run rake data:migrate -a yourapp-production"

+Here you can add these as shell scripts (I user bash). dd-prod is my short hand for "destructive deploy to prod."
+This is what I use when I want to do a schema change migration.
+Notice that it first disables preboot, expecting it to be on on your Heroku deploy. ndd-prod means "nondestructive deploy to production".
+Notice that it assumes preboot is already enabled on your Heroku instance and only runs the data migrations.
+It does not run the schema migrations.

 ## Example App